N-Wouda/N-Wouda.github.io/pages/resources/index.md

 .. type: text
 -->

-This page contains a number of essays and books I (re-)read often, and software packages I frequently use.
-I will add more as I remember them.
+This page contains a number of essays and books I found particularly instructive, and software packages I frequently use.
+The resource list below is obviously not exhaustive.

 # Readings in programming